Trivadis/plsql-formatter-settings/README.md

    - On Windows: `%APPDATA%\SQL Developer\system23.1.1.345.2114\system_cache`
    - On other platforms: `$HOME/.sqldeveloper/system23.1.1.345.2114/system_cache`

    This step is necessary to ensure no other version of `dbtools-common.jar` is used from the cache.
-You will all window settings.
+All window preferences will be reset to factory settings.
 However, all other preferences including your connections are preserved.

 6. Start SQL Developer